-In the first chapters of Puntos de partida, definition activities are passive in nature; students are given a definition or paraphrase of a vocabulary item and respond only with the item defined.
-Sometimes only the definitions are given and students must supply words on their own, for example, Conversación B (p.
-193):
+In the first chapters of Puntos en breve, definition activities are passive in nature; students are given a definition or paraphrase of a vocabulary item and respond only with the item defined.
+Sometimes only the definitions are given, and students must supply words on their own-for example, Conversación B (p.
+142):

 - B. Definiciones. ¿Qué es?

 - 1. un plato (dish) de lechuga y tomate

-- 2. una bebida alcohólica blanca o roja
+- una bebida alcohólica blanca o roja

-In the later chapters of Puntos de partida, definition activities become more active, and students are asked to give simple definitions of new vocabulary items.
-By this point, they will have a large enough vocabulary to create reasonable definitions, as in Conversación B (p.
-439).
-In other definition activities a matching format is used (Conversación B, p.
-517).
+In the later chapters of Puntos en breve, definition activities become more active, and students are asked to give simple definitions of new vocabulary items.
+By this point, they will have a large enough vocabulary to create reasonable definitions, as in Paso 2, Conversación A (p.
+305).
+In other definition activities a matching format is used (Paso 1, Conversación A, p.
+305).